-5. If you want to enable the plugin for specific consumers, services, or routes, click Scoped and then enter Service, Route, and Consumer information as needed.
+- 5. If you want to enable the plugin for specific consumers, services, or routes, click Scoped and then enter Service, Route, and Consumer information as needed. - 6.
+Connect Kong Gateway to PingAccess: - 1.
+Configure a sideband client in PingAccess and copy the shared secret.

-- 6. Connect Kong Gateway to PingAccess: - a.
-Configure a sideband client in PingAccess and copy the shared secret. - For more information, see Adding sideband clients on page 264. - b.
-Enter the URL for PingAccess into the Config.Service URL field, making sure to use the sideband port specified in the run.properties file.
+For more information, see Adding sideband clients.

+2. Enter the URL for PingAccess into the Config.Service URL field, making sure to use the sideband port specified in the run.properties file.

+The default port is 3020.

+Enable the configuration in the run.properties file in order for ping-auth to be able to communicate with PingAccess.

-- c.
-Paste the shared secret into the Config.Shared Secret field in Kong Manager. - d.
-Update the Config.Secret Header Name in Kong Manager if this value was changed in PingAccess. - 7.
-If needed, configure the rest of the optional fields in Kong Manager or the API.
+3. Paste the shared secret into the Config.Shared Secret field in Kong Manager.

+4. Update the Config.Secret Header Name in Kong Manager if this value was changed in PingAccess.

+7. If needed, configure the rest of the optional fields in Kong Manager or the API.

-Option API Field Name Description Config.Connection KeepAlive Ms connection_keepAlive_ms The duration to keep the connection alive for reuse.
+Option API Field Name Description Config.Connection KeepAlive Ms connection_keepAlive_m s The duration to keep the connection alive for reuse.
 The default is 6000.
 Config.Connection Timeout Ms connection_timeout_ms The duration to wait before the connection times out.
 The default is 10000.
 Config.Enable Debug Logging enable_debug_logging Controls if requests and responses are logged at the debug level.
 The default is false.
 For log messages to show in the error.log, you must set log_level = debug in kong.conf.
-Config.Verify Service Certificate verify_service_certificat Controls whether the service certificate is verified.
+Config.Verify Service Certificate verify_service_certifi cate Controls whether the service certificate is verified.
 This is intended for testing purposes and the default is true.